 - If the series data contains the time window needed (as defined in the clustering project), DataRobot simply passes the series data along.

 - Series data before the clustering training end: If there is a series that is shorter than the full training window and extends past holdout, DataRobot only uses data points before the clustering end that is the size of the training duration (only the portions that exist within the training boundary).

-- Series data has only data older in time than the clustering training end: If there is a legacy series in which its data does not fall into the training window, DataRobot "slides back" and gathers data for the duration of the training window agains collect so it can be used in segmented and not lost
+- Series data has only data older in time than the clustering training end: If there is a legacy series in which its data does not fall into the training window, DataRobot "slides back" and gathers data for the duration of the training window so it can be used in segmentation and not lost.

 - Series data only exists "newer" in time than the clustering training end: If a series only exists in holdout, DataRobot slides the window forward but does not select any data that was used in training.
 In this way, the data is not dropped, but it is only used for examining the holdout of a child project.